dps923/winter2020/topics/info-project-template-core-data.md

 > This kind of criterion is known as a *sort descriptor*.
 > To us, a sort descriptor is the name of an attribute, and a boolean value that determines ascending/descending delivery.

+Alternatively, or in addition, a controller can also use a web API request object to get its data.

 <br>